Project Manager: Robert Klesges

 Current Status: Active

 Our opioid research team established an unprecedented statewide Opioid Help Line to connect healthcare professionals, patients, and their families with resources as well as provide counseling and support.
-We also adapted a planned study for the Emergency Department to fit with new limitations on research due to the pandemic and began working to improve the outcomes of people brought to the ED for an overdose.
+We also are working to improve the outcomes of people brought to the ED for an overdose through extensive outreach and follow-up.